Find us on:

 SpeechEasy has been designated as “an air conduction anti-stammering device” and assigned to device FDA Class I. It is among those devices exempted from premarket notification [510(k)] and is not subject to premarket approval (PMA).
 SpeechEasy is registered and in full compliance with FDA general controls, requirements, and regulations.

 Yes, in some instances children can benefit from wearing a SpeechEasy device.
 As with any client, no matter what the age, there are factors that play a part in how much benefit can be gained.
 Some characteristics to consider when looking at if someone is appropriate for SpeechEasy are: maturity, responsibility, motivation and previous therapy received.

-SpeechEasy is designed and developed for use with those whose primary and only diagnosis is stuttering.
+SpeechEasy was developed for use in decreasing stuttering.
 However, many individuals with concurrent disabilities or impairments in addition to stuttering have been evaluated for the device.
 Benefit is variable and is dependent on many factors.
-The only way to know if SpeechEasy is right for you is to be evaluated by a providing SLP.
+SpeechEasy has been used in treatment of some individuals for certain symptoms of Parkinson’s Disease, Tourettes Syndrome and Autism.
+The only way to find out for sure if benefits can be gained is to be evaluated by a SpeechEasy Provider.

-The first step is to contact the SpeechEasy provider closest to you.
-Your local provider will be able to schedule an appointment and evaluation to use the SpeechEasy device.
+The first step is to schedule an evaluation with one of our Providers.
 The process consists of a stuttering evaluation, followed by testing and demonstration of the SpeechEasy under various settings and during different speech tasks.
 Each evaluation typically takes between 2 to 3 hours.

-From the time you place your order, you can expect to pick up your SpeechEasy in 3-4 weeks from your providing SLP.
-It typically takes 15 business days for Janus Development Group, Inc. to manufacture your device once it is received.
+It typically takes 7-10 business days for Janus Development Group, Inc. to manufacture your device once it is received.
+Once completed, we ship it to your Provider for a final fitting.